 The flowers and leaves are gathered when in bloom and then dried to use in teas and washes, reducing the discomforts of eczema and bug bites.
 The fresh herb is often used in salves since it contains volatile oils and resins, which support healthy tissue repair and can soothe inflamed or sore joints.
 Its properties include tannins, silica, and coumerains, which act as an astringent for healing tissues.

 The salicylic acid is helpful for headaches.
 The leaves can be chewed to ease toothache discomforts.
 Yarrow is widely known as an aid for digestive discomforts and to support healthy digestive function.
 It is calming for stomach ulcers and supports healthy circulation and vascular integrity.
 It increases perspiration, is a vasodilator, supportive for healthy blood pressure levels, and women's health.
-Made into a tea, it is soothes many common symptoms of cold and flu.
+Made into a tea, it is soothes many common symptoms of seasonal illness.

-It is high in flavenoids, an antioxidant.
+It is high in flavonoids, an antioxidant.
 It is, also, a tonic for the nervous system.
-The list goes on, making yarrow something of a miracle plant, that is supportive of most body systems.
+The list goes on, making Yarrow something of a miracle plant, that is supportive of most body systems.